ferrous-systems/rust-exercises/exercise-book/src/iterators.md

 where the `.map(|(a, b)| a + b)` is iterating over `[(10, 1), (20, 2), (30, 3)]` and calling the left argument `a` and the right argument `b`, in each iteration.

-## Iterator chains workflow advice

-Start every iterator call on a new line, so that you can see closure arguments and type hints for the iterator at the end of the line clearly.

-When in doubt, write `.map(|x| x)` first to see what item types you get and decide on what iterator methods to use and what to do inside a closure based on that.

 ## Step-by-Step-Solution

-⚠️  NOTICE! ⚠️

-When starting out with iterators, it's very easy to be "led astray" by doing what is locally useful as suggested by the compiler.

-Concretely, our first solution will feel like a slog because we'll deal with a lot of `Option` and `Result` wrapping and unwrapping that other languages wouldn't make explicit.

-A second more idiomatic solution will emerge in `Step 6` once we learn a few key idioms from the standard library.

-You, unfortunately, relive similar experiences when learning Rust without knowing the right tools from the standard library to handle errors elegantly.

-🧘 END OF NOTICE 🧘

 In general, we also recommend using the Rust documentation to get unstuck.
 In particular, look for the examples in the [Iterator](https://doc.rust-lang.org/stable/std/iter/trait.Iterator.html) page of the standard library for this exercise.